DeforaOS/Mailer/README.md

  * Gtk+ 2 or 3
  * OpenSSL
  * DeforaOS libDesktop
+ * DocBook-XSL (for the manual pages)
+ * gtk-doc (for the API documentation)

-With GCC, this should then be enough:
+With GCC, this should then be enough to compile Mailer:

     $ make